-If anyone ever tells you that you can’t get approved for Social Security disability if you have Lyme Disease, or that you can’t get approved in less than two years, just tell them to go talk to Daisy, Sweet Pea, Jasmine and Poppy.
+If anyone ever tells you that you can’t get approved for Social Security disability if you have Lyme Disease, or that you can’t get approved in less than two years, just tell them to go talk to Daisy, Sweet Pea, Jasmine, Lotus, and Poppy.

 Sweet Pea got approved for Lyme Disease, Encephalopathy, chronic head and neck pain, and cognitive difficulties.